If you have a strong sense of justice and the ability to diffuse tension in stressful situations, you might want to consider a career in policing.

 104 tariff points

-BCC at A levels, DMM at BTEC or use a combination of your qualifications to achieve the required tariff points.
+BCC at A levels, MMM at BTEC or use a combination of your qualifications to achieve the required tariff points.

 2019 UCAS tariff table